g-ser/az-static-web-app/README.md

 > [!NOTE]
 > For details about integrating GitHub Actions with Azure using managed identities together with Federated Credentials check the article: [Use GitHub Actions with User-Assigned Managed Identity](https://yourazurecoach.com/2022/12/29/use-github-actions-with-user-assigned-managed-identity/)

-Since the purpose of this repo is to create the needed resources on Azure (e.g., Static Web App, Azure Application Gateway, Azure Virtual Network etc.) using a GitHub action workflow, there is the need for GitHub to authenticate against Azure.
+Since the purpose of this repo is to create the needed resources on Azure (e.g., Static Web Apps, Azure Application Gateway, Azure Virtual Network etc.) using a GitHub action workflow, there is the need for GitHub to authenticate against Azure.
 This happens thanks to Azure managed identities.
 One managed identity called ```id-githubactions``` was pre-created.
 The ```id-githubactions``` is assigned the Contributor role on the pre-created ```rg-static-web-app``` resource group.
 The ```id-githubactions``` managed identity, uses federated credentials which were created from the Azure portal as in the picture below.

 <img src="./assets/images/AddFederatedCredential.png" alt="Adding Variables" width="600" height="500">